CDK4/6 inhibitorFDA-approvedFirst-line

 Efficacy

-Studies have shown that palbociclib can improve progression-free survival and overall survival in patients with hormone receptor-positive breast cancer.
+Clinical trials have shown that palbociclib can improve progression-free survival in patients with hormone receptor-positive metastatic breast cancer.

 Side effects